 Action For Transparency

-The project is aimed at empowering citizens to monitor public resources in the health sector and report on any misappropriation through ICT platforms including a mobile application and website.
+The project is aimed at empowering citizens to monitor the usage of public resources in the health sector and to report any misappropriation through ICT platforms including a mobile application and website.

-A base line survey conducted in Nairobi County Embakasi sub-county showed gaps in capacity of health facility management committees on budget management and monitoring while an analysis of the Auditor General reports shows wastage of resources that should be spent to improve public services.
+A baseline survey conducted in Embakasi, a sub-county in Nairobi County, showed apparent gaps in the capacities of health facility management committees to manage and monitor budgets.
+Meanwhile, an analysis of the Auditor General reports shows resources that should be spent on improving public services are currently wasted.

-The project works with stakeholders in the health sector including but not limited to HFMCs ,facility in charges, citizens, CSOs, government agencies and government .
+The project works with stakeholders in the health sector including, but not limited to, Health Facility Management Committees (HFMCs),facilities in charge, citizens, CSOs, and government agencies.

 - Baseline studyRisk assessment, vulnerability map & baseline study

 - Journalists and media engagementMedia campaign

 - Policy briefs development, review and publication of materialsAdvocacyPolicy briefing

 - Received anonymous reports on the A4T mobile application from members of the public on poor service delivery and mismanagement of public funds in the health facilities.
-Some of the reports taken up and highlighted by the trained/mentored journalists
+Some of the reports were taken up and highlighted by the trained/mentored journalists